Academic Help Centers

 Academic Skills Program + Skills Module

 The Academic Skills Program + Skills Module supports students with various learning styles within two distinct programs: The Comprehensive Program + Skills Module and The Intermediate Program.
 You’ll create your individual Student Learning Plan; develop the new skills you need; and review assignments, pending quizzes, tests, papers, and exams.
 Your parents receive ongoing reports on your progress.
+This is one of Gould’s many help centers.

 World Language Center

 Within the World Language Center, you can utilize trained student linguist tutors to help with assignments, or use the quiet space to work.
-As your skills improve, you can apply to be a tutor the following year.
+As your skills improve, you can apply to be a help center tutor the following year.
 The World Language Center is open twice a week during evening study hall.

 Supervised Dorm Study